Kelly Dorji

-Kelly Dorji, is a Bhutanese actor, model, and artist who works primarily in Indian movies.
+Kelly Dorji, is a Bhutanese actor and artist.
+He is the Honorary Consul of the UK in Bhutan, owns a travel company and is the Director of The Bhutan Echoes Literature and Arts Festival and the First Bhutan Fashion Week.

 Early life

 Dorji's father is Lynpo Paljor Dorji, widely known as Dasho Benji, the permanent advisor to Bhutan's National Environment Commission.
 His mother is Louise Dorji, an author of children's books and a founding member of Bhutan Broadcasting Service (BBS).
 Dorji attended St. Paul's School in Darjeeling and Sherubtse College in eastern Bhutan.
 He earned an honors degree in history at St. Xavier's College in Mumbai.
 Dorji's grandfather was Bhutanese Prime Minister Jigme Palden Dorji.
 Dorji is a member of the Dorji Family of Bhutan and descendant of the Sikkim Royal Family.

 Career

 Modeling

 Kelly Dorji rose to prominence as a fashion model in the late-1990s and early 2000s in India.
 He worked as a runway model in India for designers such as Shahab Durazi, JJ Valaya, Arun Khanna, Rohit Bal, and Tarun Tahiliani and as a print model in London for Models Out of Town.
 Dorji hosted English television show 'Star Biz' for Star TV with co-anchor Lisa Ray.